BlueBrain/NeuroMorphoVis/README.md

 ### Optional Dependencies

-The framework is mainly based on Blender.
-The current release uses the API of Blender 2.78b or 2.78c.
-Blender is a free software and can be downloaded from this [page](http://download.blender.org/release/).
-Blender comes with an LGPL license.
-There are other optional dependecies that are specific to users from [Blue Brain Project](https://github.com/BlueBrain).
-These dependencies are:
+By default, _NeuroMorphoVis_ uses Blender as a main dependency to load [SWC](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) morphology files.
+This requires no further dependencies at all.

+#### H5 Morphologies

+To load [H5](https://developer.humanbrainproject.eu/docs/projects/morphology-documentation/0.0.2/index.html) morphology files, the following depencies must be installed:

 + [HDF5 Python Bindings](https://www.h5py.org)

+#### BBP Circuits Morphologies

+There are other optional dependecies that are specific to users from the [Blue Brain Project](https://github.com/BlueBrain).
+To load circuit morphologies specified by GIDs or target files, the following dependencies must be installed:

 + [Blue Brain Brion](https://github.com/BlueBrain/Brion)

 ### Installation Gide

 The installation instructions of _NeuroMorphoVis_ are available in this [installation guide](info/installation/install.md).

 ## Highlights